Oregon (OR) lease form

 Revun generates a Oregon-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

-If the unit sits within a federally designated 100-year flood plain, the landlord must disclose that fact in the rental agreement.
-Failure to disclose, resulting in an uninsured flood loss, exposes the landlord to the lesser of actual damages or two months' rent.
+If the unit is located in a federally designated 100-year flood plain, the landlord must disclose that fact in the rental agreement (ORS 90.228).

-Landlords must disclose any pending foreclosure or other legal proceeding that could materially affect the tenant's right to occupy the unit, and this disclosure must appear in or accompany the rental agreement.
+Landlords must disclose pending foreclosure or other legal proceedings that could materially interfere with the tenant's quiet enjoyment of the property (ORS 90.310).

 General information, not legal advice.
-Governing statute: Oregon Revised Statutes Chapter 90 -- Residential Landlord and Tenant.
+Governing statute: Oregon Revised Statutes Chapter 90, Residential Landlord and Tenant Act.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Oregon lease FAQ